tayloraswift/swift-png/doc/3.0.0/tutorials.md

 }
 ```

-Then, we just compute palette indices for each pixel in the image.
+Then, we compute palette indices for each pixel in the image.

 ```swift
     let indices:[Int] = rgba.map